ECOWET-Toolset/Pymonics/README.md

 - Perform basic filter designing

 # Citing Pymonics
-If you have used our tool and would like to cite it in your publications, please refer following paper:
+If you find our tool useful and would like to cite it in your publications, please refer following paper:
 ```
 A. K. Srivastava, A. N. Tiwari, S. N. Singh, V. Pampana and M. Duchon,
 "Harmonic Frequency Estimation with MEMO-ESPRIT Technique using MATLAB and Python,"